rob4abcba/resume/README.md

 #### Description
 - Analyzed, documented, and presented security attack vectors for the first vehicle platform (DF91).
 - Performed code reviews and modifications for bootloader firmware (C/C++) for the vehicle body gateway unit.
-- Developed protype firmware in C that was responsible for managing keys within the storage area of memory.
+- Developed prototype firmware in C that was responsible for managing keys within the storage area of memory.
 - Developed Python scripts to aid in defining cryptographic key examples and procedures for internal and external customers.

 ### [Sandia National Laboratory](https://www.sandia.gov/)